 Kristin McCoppin’s love of weddings coupled with her passion for photography led her to opening her own studio, Pond Photography, in Mission, Kansas.
 She admits to being a hopeless romantic and still cries at most weddings.
 “I truly believe in love, relationships, and lifelong marriages,” she says.
 “I never get tired of seeing people’s stories unfold, traditions relived, and moments shared.
 Every wedding is special in its own way.”
 Besides weddings, Kristin also enjoys capturing stories of other unique people and events.
 Kristin graduated from Northwest Missouri State University with a bachelor’s degree in interactive digital media. pond-photography.com

 Nadine Nasby first fell in love with photography when she saw the famous photojournalism portrait of “The Migrant Mother” by Dorothea Lange.
 At that time, she knew she wanted to make portraits that are real and tell a story, ultimately making that her goal since the first click of the shutter on her original Pentax camera.
 Although she worked as a photographer for The Sarasota Herald-Tribune, The Miami Herald, and The Ft.
 Lauderdale Sun-Sentinel, she now specializes in wedding and family photography that uses a photojournalism style to reflect real life. nadinenasby.com

 Vern Seward first became interested in photography during the Vietnam War while stationed in Thailand, where he met a Japanese-American photographer in the service club playing ping-pong.
 Vern studied under his new friend for three months, and continued to dabble in photography after the war while working for Lockheed Martin.
 In 2004, he began selling his images.
-Vern currently lives in Namibia, Africa, where he’s serving two years with the Peace Corps. vernarts.wordpress.com
+Vern currently lives in Namibia, Africa, where he’s serving with the Peace Corps. vernarts.wordpress.com